 Who are the palliative care team?

-Your palliative care team will be made up of medical, nursing and allied health professionals working closely with your general practitioner or family doctor, who offer a range of services to assist you, your family and carers throughout your illness.
+Your palliative care team may be made up of medical, nursing and allied health professionals, volunteers and carers working closely with your general practitioner or family doctor, who offer a range of services to assist you, your family and carers throughout your illness.